Dual Degree Program in Counseling and International Peace and Conflict Resolution

 Arcadia students have opportunities to integrate counseling and conflict resolution principles to service individuals affected by traumatic circumstances.
 These opportunities may include community projects and internships that will enhance their clinical and community-based skills, both within the United States and internationally, if desired.

 Dual degree students gain a greater understanding of the scope of both counseling and international peace and conflict resolution issues surrounding communities and individuals living in post-conflict societies.

 The dual degree combines the advocacy agendas proposed by both international peace and conflict resolution and counseling/trauma psychology field to most effectively address communities’ and individual problems in post-conflict societies.

-There are multiple opportunities for students to work in situations that allow them to combine their Counseling Psychology clinical training with their IPCR internship requirement.
+There are multiple opportunities for students to work in situations that allow them to combine their Counseling clinical training with their IPCR internship requirement.
 One example is the Liberty Center, serving refugees and survivors of torture.
 Such internships prepare students to serve populations who have experienced traumas both at home and abroad, as well as address both individual and systemic causes of distress.
 As the fields of counseling (and especially trauma counseling) and IPCR have both a strong advocacy component, it is invaluable for students to pursue internships that integrate both perspectives.
-These internships will be arranged on an individual basis with the Counseling Psychology internship coordinator and the IPCR internship coordinator.
+These internships will be arranged on an individual basis with the Counseling internship coordinator and the IPCR internship coordinator.
 Students also have separate faculty advisers in both academic programs.

 The Counseling graduate programs are accredited by the Masters in Psychology Accreditation Council (MPAC).